leafycodes/university-search/README.md

 # University Search App

 A simple web application that fetches and displays universities by name or country using the [HipoLabs Universities API](https://github.com/Hipo/university-domains-list-api).

+## API Note

+The HipoLabs API uses `http://`, which may cause network errors when testing on HTTPS environments (like GitHub Pages).
+For local development, most browsers allow mixed content, but for production, consider:

+- Using a proxy service
+- Requesting HTTPS support from the API provider
+- Running a local backend to fetch data

 ## Features
 - 🔍 **Search by university name** or **country**